ThomasKroes/exposure-render/Source/ReadMe.txt

 - RMB + mouse wheel to zoom
 - Shift + LMB to adjust the aperture size
 - Control + LMB to adjust the field of view
-- Alt + LMB to adjust the focal distance

 Note: The auto focus point is located in the center of the render canvas, future versions will include clickable focus points